 Special Collections are one part of the larger group of the University of Melbourne Cultural Collections.
-They comprise the Rare Books collection, the Print collection and the Rare Music collection.
+They include the Rare Books collection, the Print collection and the Rare Music collection.
 Items in these collections are housed in special conditions by reason of their age, value or uniqueness in order to ensure their care and preservation for current and future generations of scholars and researchers and as a record of our cultural history.

-Rare Music is one of the University’s three Special Collections.
+Rare Music is one of the University’s Special Collections.
 The collection includes music manuscripts, printed scores and books, archival collections and other music-related materials that are rare and, in some cases, unique.
 The collection is stored in a secure, climate-controlled environment.
 While items cannot be borrowed by individuals or viewed in the Southbank Library, requests for access to material are warmly welcomed.

 - Most items can be found in the University Library catalogue.
 Select Baillieu Special Collections from drop down box.

 - View Rare Music items in the Reading Room, 3rd floor Baillieu Library, Parkville Campus

 - Use the request management system AEON to place your request

 - Allow several days for your request to be delivered

 - AEON also allows you to place a request for digital images of Rare Music items

 Southbank Library Special Collections